Select Page

 Mating Calls

-Chipmunks also use sounds to attract a mate, using a mating call.
-Typically, chipmunks live on their own, ignoring each other.
-They go about their activities alone and only come together in late spring in the breeding season.
-At this time, you may hear their mating calls.
+There is also a chipmunk mating call.
+Typically, chipmunks tend to be loners, ignoring each other.
+They go about their activities alone and only come together in late spring when in the breeding season.
+At this time, they have their mating calls.

-Male chipmunks are ready to mate two weeks before the females.
+Male chipmunks are usually ready to mate about two weeks before the females.
 Males can travel long distances searching for female territories to confirm if they have reached estrus.

-Chipmunks have a way of communicating with a mate.
+Chipmunks have a way of communicating with members of the opposite sex.
 They are known to produce chirps and croaks when pursuing their potential mates.
 Shortly after mating, females drive away the males from their territories.

 Terrified Trills